cfengine/documentation/reference/components/cf-execd.markdown

 ### schedule

-**Description**: The class schedule used by cf-execd for activating cf-agent
+**Description:** The class schedule used by cf-execd for activating cf-agent

 The list should contain class expressions comprised of classes